3 Green Smoothies That Are OK To Drink Every Day

 Key Ingredients Used

-Milk or water: the liquid you use can be simple tap water or something more nutrient-rich like coconut water, dairy or plantbased milk.
+milk or water: the liquid you use can be simple tap water or something more nutrient-rich like coconut water, dairy or plantbased milk.

-Fruits and veggies: this is where smoothies get their fibre-rich nutrients from and provides you with a powerhouse of plantbased nutrition all in one tasty meal.
+fruits and veggies: this is where smoothies get their fibre-rich nutrients from and provides you with a powerhouse of plantbased nutrition all in one tasty meal.

-Natural thickeners: some people add ice or frozen bananas to their smoothies to make them thicker and more like the consistency of serve ice cream.
+natural thickeners: some people add ice or frozen bananas to their smoothies to make them thicker and more like the consistency of serve ice cream.
 If you are diabetic some alternatives to banana include avocado, steamed cauliflower, yoghurt, and nut butters.

 You Might Like: